saphena/chasm/betatest.md

 ## Scoring possibilities

 ScoreMaster caters for some very complex methods of building scores.
 The simplest rallies use only simple, fixed point, bonuses and simple combos but the software also allows question/answer extras, score multipliers, bonus points modification based on groups of bonuses and additional points based on groups of bonuses.
+A fuller discussion of this topic lives [here](https://github.com/ibauk/smdox/blob/main/smethods.md)

 1. Scores are built in the first instance by processing individual bonus claims.
 The score for the bonus itself, usually a fixed number of points, can be adjusted in several ways: some bonuses have variable points, manually input by the judge; some bonuses might represent a multiple of the last bonus scored.
 2. A second optional layer examines whether an uninterrupted sequence of bonus claims within a particular category of bonuses exists.